RCS BUSINESS MEASSAGING FOR REVENUE-MAVENIR+SYNIVERSE

 GLM: Dan, I think the key message is traditional P2P revenue is a lost opportunity that MNOs must have a replacement for.
 The visual and intuitive combining of search is clearly a better way for brands to communicate.
 It is both a great user experience and a way for MNOs to capture significant advertising and marketing revenue.

-For quite some time, telecoms have worried about being marginalized as dumb-pipe providers.
+For quite some time, telecoms have worried about being marginalized as simple-pipe providers.
 But RBM represents a marvelous opportunity to deliver great value for brands and get well-paid for it.